Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Risks Associated with Feeding Guinea Pig with Cherries

-There are quite some negatives that come from feeding the cavies with cherries.
-If you exceed the required amount, here are some of the risks you’ll be struggling with:
+There are some negatives that come from feeding cavies cherries.
+Most of these drawbacks would only become apparent if you overfeed your guinea pig cherries, or if you fed them nothing but cherries.
+Here are some of the risks you’ll be struggling with:

-There are a lot of acids in cherries, as much there are in most fruits– and they can burn your cavy’s mouth, which is yet another reason we insist that you proceed with moderation.
+There are a lot of acids in cherries, as much there are in most fruits, and they can lead to guinea pigs developing sores on their lips, which is yet another reason we insist that you proceed with moderation.

 2. Constipation

-Your piggy may also experience diarrhea when they consume too many cherries.
-When you introduce cherries to the piglets, ensure that you watch them for changes.
+Your piggy may also experience diarrhea when they consume too many cherries in a single sitting.
 Diarrhea is one of the signs that your cavy isn’t taking in well with cherries.

-You need to watch out for any of these signs, and if you notice any, stop feeding the cavy with cherries.
-And if the symptoms don’t go away, you need to consult a vet.
+You need to watch out for any of these signs, and if you notice any, stop feeding the cavy cherries.
+Dietary inconsistencies are particularly important in guinea pigs (who need to constantly eat healthy foods to maintain a healthy gut environment).
+If you notice your guinea pig not handling cherries well, you should promptly take them to a vet.

 divider-multipet